jar5551/mean2evo/README.md

 # Mongo + ExpressJS (ES6) + Angular2 (TS) + Node - Starter Pack

 This is MEA2N starter pack with Angular2 with angular-cli on front and ExpressJS in ES6 on back.
 Features socket.io integration, Mongo with Mongoose, Material Desing and tests (WIP).
+Passport and JWT authentication is implemented (with support of refresh tokens).

 ## How to install and requirments
 Firstly you have to clone this repo.